-Anna has served on a number of corporate and cultural boards, including Alliance Communications, Empire Company Limited, Maritime Life Assurance Company, Key Publishers Limited, McClelland & Stewart Limited and The Shaw Festival.
-She currently serves on the boards of The Canada Council for the Arts, PEN Canada, Schulich School of Business – Advisory, CODE Advisory, Toronto Public Library Foundation and Word On The Street.
+Anna has served on a number of corporate and cultural boards, including Alliance Communications, Empire Company Limited, Maritime Life Assurance Company, Key Publishers Limited, McClelland & Stewart Limited, The Canada Council for the Arts, PEN Canada and The Shaw Festival.
+She currently serves on the boards of PEN Canada, Literary Review of Canada, Schulich School of Business – Advisory, CODE Advisory, Toronto Public Library Foundation and the Business Book Awards Jury.

 A few personal facts

 She is an Officer of The Order of Canada and has been awarded the Order of Ontario.

 Anna was born in Budapest, Hungary.
 She was educated in New Zealand (BA and MA at Canterbury University, Christchurch) and began her publishing career as a junior editor at Cassell and Company, London, England.
 She emigrated to Canada in 1970, and worked at McClelland & Stewart for several years before starting Key Porter Books with Michael de Pencier’s Key Publishers.